hph/mov/README.md

         └── The Big Lebowski.mkv

 Here *root_dir* just stands for the name of the root directory, which doesn't matter to **mov**.
-However, every top-level subdirectory (e.g. The Godfather and The Big Lebowski) is treated as a directory containing a movie and the names of movies in **mov**) are based on the name of these subdirectories so it is important that they are carefully named.
+However, every top-level subdirectory (e.g., The Godfather and The Big Lebowski) is treated as a directory containing a movie and the names of movies in **mov**) are based on the name of these subdirectories so it is important that they are carefully named.

 ## Setup

+You must install docopt if you haven't already:

+    pip install docopt

-Simply clone the repository and create a symbolic link to mov.py in /usr/bin:
+Now clone the repository, move it to your home directory, make it executable and create a symbolic link to mov.py in /usr/bin/mov:

     git clone git@github.com:hph/mov.git
     mv mov/ ~/.mov
     chmod +x ~/.mov/mov.py
     sudo ln -s ~/.mov/mov.py /usr/bin/mov

-Now you can create a database for these movies:
+Create a database for the movies in the example above:

     mov create root_dir

 The database will be created in your working directory if you don't specify it explicitly with the `--database` option.

-Note that you must install docopt if you don't already have it installed:

-    pip install docopt

 ## Usage